fairlearn/fairlearn/docs/user_guide/mitigation/postprocessing.rst

 disparity.
 In many cases this comes at the expense of performance, for example, with significantly lower accuracy.
-Regardless, it provides and interesting data point for comparison with other models.
+Regardless, it provides an interesting data point for comparison with other models.
 Importantly, :class:`ThresholdOptimizer` requires the sensitive features to be available at deployment time (i.e., for the :code:`predict` method).